 Clockwork Quick Start

-Step 1: Log on to Clockwork from your browser.
+Step 1: Log on to Clockwork from your preferred browser.
 See Logging On

 Step 2: Create a ticket in Clockwork by setting start time and end time, entering a description of your work, picking the project it gets billed to and picking a category.
-See Creating a Ticket
+See Creating Tickets

 1. Pick start date and time.

-3. Describe the work you did.
+1. Describe the work you did.
 The customer sees this description.
-Be specific, but try to do it in one sentence.
+Be specific but try to do it in one sentence.

 1. Scroll through the list of projects and pick the project that your time gets billed to.